AresMUSH/aresmush/game/plugins/scenes/help/en/logging.md

 - scene edit
 - scene replace
 - scene undo
+- scenes unshared
+- unshared
+- share
+- sharing
 ---
 # Scene Logging

 The scenes system can capture a RP log automatically for you.
 The log will contain poses, skill rolls and combat results but not OOC spam.

 > **Tip:** All scene log commands can accept a scene number, or be used on your current scene if you don't specify a number.

+## Finding Scenes

+For many of the scene log commands, you need to know the scene's number.

+`scenes/all` - Lists all scenes you have access to.
+`scenes/unshared` - Lists all scenes you have access to that haven't been shared yet.

 ## Viewing the Log